 The next 25 years could be considered as a period of time when I was groping in darkness, but keenly searching after the truth.
 It was during this period of time I was in various cities in India and the U.S.A in connection with my studies and employment, and wherever I was stationed, I picked up a traditional church at random for my worship; and I never missed a worship on a Sunday.
 But all these churches had everything desirable except spirituality.
 They were no better than a decent social club and that was what everyone there seemed to desire also.
 But looking back I should consider them as helpless sheep without a shepherd.
 There was only a semblance of devotional worship in all these churches but there was no dearth for innumerable social activities.
 Not that I had any aversion for such a get-together myself, but I was constantly nagged by the thought, “so then, each of us will give an account of himself to God”, Rom 14:12.

 On one Sunday during a Holy Communion service which I still vividly remember, I felt so ashamed of this pretentious and artificial atmosphere, I prayed a passionate prayer within my heart somewhat as follows, “Oh God Almighty (if there really is a God) forgive me for this unconventional prayer.
 If there be a God of the Bible in reality, this worship service is a total mockery and we should have been annihilated en bloc.
 I am really terrified to be a party to it, but this is what is taking place in whichever church I attend.
 I am fervently seeking after You.
 I am at a total loss to know where I can find You so that I may fall at Your feet and worship You; but if there is no God why should I waste my time here?
 It is all like drama acting and no one seems to feel any bit embarrassed.
 If I am out of mind, please heal me.”
-This was a time when I was employed in an institute of management studies in Calcutta (the former capital city of India when it was under the colonial rule of Great Britain), and the time of this prayer being about June 1969.
+This was a time when I was employed in an institute of management studies in Calcutta (the former capital city of India when it was under the colonial rule of Great Britain), and the time of this prayer being in early 1970s.

 But nothing happened with regard to this prayer, and I myself had forgotten all about it.
 But one day, about six months after this prayer my attention was drawn to a religious convention which was to be held at the “Thoburn Methodist Church” in Calcutta, which was on the way to my institute.
 As the vehicle in which I was commuting passed along the campus of this church, I noticed an attractive placard about this three-day convention displayed in front of the entrance of this church.
 I laughed within myself about the futility of these conventions which I had attended many a time in the past.